-GDC is dedicated to creating a safe space for all and supporting underrepresented voices and work in the industry through a variety of programs and partnerships.
-These efforts must be ongoing and evolving; we are committed to actively deepening our relationship and support of existing organizations that serve these communities.
+GDC is dedicated to creating a safe space for all and supporting underrepresented voices in the industry through a variety of programs and partnerships, many of which include free or discounted passes.
+These efforts are ongoing and evolving; we are committed to actively deepening our relationship and support of existing organizations that serve these communities.

 Low Income Pass Lottery

 The Low Income Pass Lottery is intended to help game professionals who would otherwise not be able to attend without financial assistance by providing a complimentary Expo Plus Pass.
 The 2022 lottery is closed for submissions as of January 16, 2022, please check back for information on the 2023 program.

 - Low income passes are non-transferable and have no cash value.